 - Fistulas lead to ulceration, or skin damage, around the genital area

-- Fistulas damage the lower limbs of women, causing a condition called “foot drop” which makes it painful and nearly impossible to walk.
+- Fistulas can damage women’s lower limbs, causing a condition called “foot drop”, which makes walking painful and difficult

 Beyond physical damage, fistulas cause severe social damage to women:

-- Husbands of affected women often divorce and abandon their wife.
-Women are often left with no way to support themselves.
+- Husbands of affected women often divorce and abandon their wives

 How are Fistulas Repaired?

-Many fistulas are cured with surgery.
+Many fistulas are cured with a single surgery.
 In a proper medical setting with a trained provider and adequate supplies, surgeries can yield success rates of over 90%.
 The biggest challenge for women is finding a health facility that has a surgeon trained in fistula repair.
-Most hospitals in areas with high fistula rates have very few medical professionals that know the specifics of fistula repair.
+Most hospitals in areas with high fistula rates have very few medical professionals who know the specifics of fistula repair.

 Who is Affected by Fistulas?

-Fistulas affect women and girls in poorer regions of the world that do not have access to professional childbirth resources.
-This is the case primarily in Africa and South Asia.
+Fistulas affect women and girls in poorer regions of the world who do not have access to professional childbirth resources – primarily Africa and South Asia.
 They are also more likely to occur in women with smaller, less developed frames, as in cases of child marriage or malnutrition.